-Two weeks ago, we covered how you can use the Timing Web App to start and stop tasks on the go.
+Two weeks ago, we covered how to use the Timing Web App to start and stop tasks on the go.
 Today, you will learn how you can use Siri shortcuts to start and stop tasks, without having to open the web app at all.
-This means you can start tracking even faster than before — no time wasted loading the web app.
+This means you can start tracking even faster than before — without wasting time loading the web app.

 You can even come up with a custom voice command to open your shortcut — “do work”, “get it done”, “every day I’m hustling” — are all perfectly acceptable options.
+Let your imagination run freely.
 There’s nothing like commanding your phone to “get er done” at the start of a meeting…

 Siri Shortcuts and Automation